How To Keep Your Aging Parents At Home

 - Do only those tasks that aging parents cannot do for themselves.

-- Talk about health diagnosis, medications, doctor appointments, and medical care regularly and openly to confirm that recommendations are followed.
+- Talk about health diagnoses, medications, doctor appointments, and medical care regularly and openly to confirm that recommendations are followed.

 - Attend medical appointments with parents to ask questions and be as informed as possible.
 Regular medical care is a preventative action that offers the opportunity to identify concerns early and act to reverse potential consequences.